dataluscorp/browser/docs/contributing/debugging/debugging_on_windows.rst

 server <Using The Mozilla Symbol Server>` and :ref:`source server <Using The Mozilla Source Server>`

-Creating a Visual C++ project for Firefox
+Creating a Visual C++ project for Datalus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Please refer to :ref:`this <Visual Studio Projects>`.